Exactly solvable conformal field theories: Basics of 2d CFT

 This allows us to find the fusion product of any degenerate representation with a Verma module, by iteration over $r$ and $s$:

 where the sums run by increments of $1$.
-Since this sum has $rs$ terms, the Verma module $\mathcal{V}_{\Delta_{(r,s)}}$ must have a null vector at level $rs$, a result that we stated in Section \ref{sec:nvvm}, and which we now derived using fusion products.
-Fusion can even be used to compute the null vectors themselves \cite{fms97}.
+Since this sum has $rs$ terms, the Verma module $\mathcal{V}_{\Delta_{(r,s)}}$ must have a singular vector at level $rs$, a result that we stated in Section \ref{sec:nvvm}, and which we now derived using fusion products.
+Fusion can even be used to compute the singular vectors themselves \cite{fms97}.